 Amazon Hank

 Built in 1914 and located in Manhattan’s Garment District, the Lord and Taylor Building stands as a testament to New York’s rich heritage of innovation and entrepreneurship.
 The 5th Avenue landmark served as the retail giant’s flagship store for over a century, helping to shape the city’s identity.
 Now this building has been transformed from a department store into a modern workplace for one of today’s most innovative technology companies.
-“Hank,” named in part after a unit of textile measurement, is the company’s New York tech hub and social mixer.
+“Hank,” named in part after a unit of textile measurement, is part of the company’s New York tech hub and social mixer.
 Amazon purchased the Lord and Taylor Building in March 2020 and enlisted owner’s representative and development manager Seneca Group and architect and interior designer WRNS Studio to manage and design this dynamic new workplace, which welcomes 2,000 people.

-Interior design embraces a spirit of re-use over replacement, intertwining stories of memory and renewal, urban stewardship, employee well-being, and low carbon.
+Interior design embraces a spirit of re-use over replacement, intertwining stories of memory and renewal, urban stewardship, and employee well-being.
 Design honors the Lord and Taylor Building’s layered history, paying homage to the collective memories of New Yorkers who came to acquire their first formal attire or marvel at the holiday window displays.
 Every aspect of the project plays off the New York experience, from materials that echo the neighborhood’s iconic cast iron and steel structures to panoramic views showcasing the city’s enchanting rooftop water towers.
 The work of local artists celebrates the textile traditions, while artifacts from the former department store enliven new spaces throughout the building.

 Connection + Light

 The centerpiece of the project—connecting old with new, daylight to each workspace, and employees with one another—is a grand stair that stretches from the second floor to the rooftop courtyard.
 This nine-story monumental stair unifies the former department store and connects the building internally with the neighboring Dreicer Building, also renovated as part of the project.
 Capped by a transparent lantern, the staircase repeats the footprint of the rooftop courtyard to channel natural light into the deep floorplates and to encourage employees to move about the building.
-This intervention supports Amazon’s goals for energy efficiency, minimized carbon, and employee well-being.
+This intervention supports Amazon’s goals for energy efficiency and employee well-being.
 The elegant black staircase recalls Manhattan’s ubiquitous fire escapes, a beautiful detail rooted in place.

 Well-being + Choice